-“I use a service called BookFunnel to deliver my books.
+“I use a service called BookFunnel to deliver my book.
 It may take a few steps depending on your reading device.
-If you have trouble, just tap the Help link at the top of the book download page.”
+If you have trouble, click the Help link at the top of the book download page.”

 Should I Give Instructions?